Alex1iv/Loan_repayment/README.md

 ## Project description

-## Data and methods

-The dataset contains information about successful loan applicants which means the loan was approved by the bank.
-The goal is to identify tendencies leading to:
+High competition in the fintech industry pushes companies to innovate.
+The *LendingClub* company is the first firm in the US providing peer-to-peer loans between private customers.
+In addition, the company trades loans on a secondary market.
+A combination of practical and attractive website, and low interest rates assured fast growth of the client base.
+This, however, resulted in increase of defaults on the loan repayments rate since current algorythm of the default probability calculation has to be constantly tuned.

+The business objective of the assignment is to identify factors, increasing credit loss of the company such as:
-* default on the loan repayment
+* defaults on the loan repayment
-* late installment which is subdivided as follows:
+* late installment payments which are subdivided as follows:
     * short overdue (between 16 and 30 days)
     * long overdue (between 31 and 120 days)

+An significance estimation of these factors will gradually improves the company profit and provides clients with justified interest rates related to their default risk.

+## Data and methods

+The dataset contains information about successful loan applicants that means the loan was approved by the bank.

 <details>